 “A third-party beneficiary relationship exists if: (1) the contract calls for a performance by the promisor, which will satisfy some obligation owed by the promisee to the third party; or (2) the contract is so expressed as to give the promisor reason to know that a benefit to a third party is contemplated by the promisee as one of the motivating causes of his making the contract.”
 Brooks v.
 Trustees of Dartmouth College, 161 N.H.
 685, 697 (2011).
-If we look no further than this language, the first of these two methods of establishing third party beneficiary status appears to be a perfect fit in the usual owner-contractor-subcontractor relationship: through his subcontract, the subcontractor (promisor) is rendering a performance that the general contractor (promisee) owes to the owner.
-So does the second: subcontracts almost always tell the subcontractor (promisor) that a benefit to the owner is what the general contractor (promisee) has in mind in paying the subcontractor to perform.
+If we look no further than this language, both of these two methods of establishing third party beneficiary status appear to fit in the usual owner-contractor-subcontractor relationship: through his subcontract, the subcontractor (promisor) is rendering a performance that the general contractor (promisee) owes to the owner, and subcontracts typically tell the subcontractor that a benefit to the owner is what the general contractor has in mind in paying the subcontractor to perform.

 But there is a gloss on this description of the test: the contract must also indicate “that the parties considered the third party’s legal status and intended to confer upon him a right to sue the promisor.”
 Id.
 An intent to benefit a third party and an intent to give that third party the right to sue for breach are very different things.
 Because both are needed to give someone a right to sue for breach of another’s contract, property owners will generally not be considered third-party beneficiaries of contracts between their general contractor and its subcontractors.
 They will merely be incidental beneficiaries, with no contract right of recovery against the subcontractors.